CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-App-Masking-Updated.md

      ![ws name.](media/lb52.png)

-18. Within the session desktop, go to Start and search for **Acess (1)** and double click on **Access (2)** to open the application.
+18. Within the session desktop, go to Start and search for **Acess (1)** and double-click on **Access (2)** to open the application.
 Here you will not be able to open the app due to the hiding rule applied to your session desktop through JumpVM.

      ![](media-1/accessblock.png)